klange/toaruos/README.md

 Note that QEMU command line options are not stable and these flags may produce warnings in newer versions.

 The option `-M q35` will replace the PIIX chipset emulation with a newer one, which has the side effect of switching the IDE controller for a SATA one.
-This can result in faster boot times at the expense of ToaruOS not being able to read its own CD at runtime until we get around to finishing our AHCI driver.
+This can result in faster boot times at the expense of ToaruOS not being able to read its own CD at runtime until I get around to finishing my AHCI driver.

 ### Other